-There are fewer music shows these days.
+There are less music shows these days.
 We used to have shows like “Utaban” or “Hey!
 Hey!
 Hey!” in primetime, but now the only one that comes to mind is “Music Station”.
 Even late-night TV is largely represented by Johnny’s, Avex, and idol groups these days, with maybe an appearance from someone like Golden Bomber.

 Do you think there’s been any impact from the rising popularity of K-pop?

 I don’t think that’s affected visual kei directly.
 Possibly some fans became more interested in Japanese idol music, but not really K-pop.

 I think overseas visual kei has lost some fans due to K-pop.
 Asian music still isn’t that big in the west so visual kei is competing with not only other Japanese music but also music from other countries.

 That’s very interesting.
 I don’t think the same can be said within Japan.

 Is the overseas market also part of your plan with club Zy.?

 Of course, but that’s still a way to go yet.
 Club Zy. is primarily focused on visual kei, but my hope for the future is that we can expand into other genres like mainstream Japanese rock, idol music, or anime songs, and get foreign fans more interested in Japanese music in general.
 Then maybe one day we can hold concerts and events overseas with all kinds of Japanese artists.

 In the old days, a lot of visual kei bands found success with anime theme songs.
 Are those kinds of opportunities still available for new bands?